Kepler-11b: Host star

-Kepler-11 is a sunlike star in the constellation Cygnus that has a mass of 0.95 (± 0.1) M_{sun} and a radius of 1.1 (± 0.1) R_{sun}.
+Kepler-11 is a star in the constellation Cygnus that has a mass of 0.95 (± 0.1) M_{sun} and a radius of 1.1 (± 0.1) R_{sun}.
 In other words, Kepler-11 is approximately 5% less massive and 10% wider than the Sun.
 The star's metallicity is 0 (± 0.1), meaning that the level of iron (and, presumably, other elements) in the star is almost the same as that of the Sun.
 Metallicity plays an important role in planetary systems, and stars with higher metallicity are more likely to have planets detected around them.
 This may be because the higher metallicity provides more material with which to quickly build planets into gas giants or because the higher metallicity increases planet migration towards the host star, making the planet easier to detect.
 The star has five other known planets in orbit: Kepler-11c, Kepler-11d, Kepler-11e, Kepler-11f, and Kepler-11g.
 The first five planets in the system are all able to fit within the orbit of planet Mercury, while Kepler-11g orbits further out.

 Kepler-11 has an apparent magnitude of 14.2.
 It is too dim to see from Earth with the naked eye.